How to be productive working from home

 There are many benefits to working from home, but remaining productive can be a challenge.
 If you are struggling to keep focused at home, you can take these steps to help stay productive.

 Create a Working EnvironmentOur office spaces are designed to make us productive and keep us focused, while our homes are designed to relax us.
 Nonetheless, there are things we can do to keep the productivity alive in our home spaces.
 Choose a dedicated work space in your home.
 It is important to keep this space especially reserved for work, and not for relaxing.
 Keeping a work space separate from the rest of your home will help you feel you are entering the mentality of work when you sit down to your work space.
 Eliminate distractions in your work space.
 Keep your work computer signed off distracting websites, such as social media platforms and online newspapers.
 Keeping your work space clean and free of distractions will help you hunker down into your work, rather than worrying about taking care of the laundry and doing the dishes.
 Change your setting!
 While some people thrive in their home office every day, others require novel situations to feel productive.
 If you need more stimulation and contact, break up your day by bringing your work to a local library or cafe.
 Use music to help keep you productive.
 Spotify, Pandora, YouTube and other streaming platforms have endless playlists of music for productivity.
 Find the music that motivates you; some people prefer high-energy rap, while others work best with classical music.
 Communicate with the people in your home to avoid distractions.
 Tell your family that you will need quiet and space between the hours of 9-5.
 Setting boundaries beforehand will help you avoid conflict and remain focused in your work space.

 “Do your hardest work when you are most productive.
 Some of us thrive in the morning, while others thrive in the evening. ”

 Structure Your Day for WorkMost people thrive when they know what to expect in a given day.
 If you work from home, you can create a structured day that matches your preferences.
 Make a calendar in order to plan your weeks and days.
 Your calendar should include meetings, goals and daily to-dos.
 Seeing your weeks and days planned out will help you stick to your plans and accomplish tasks in a timely manner.
 Do your hardest work when you are most productive.
 Some of us thrive in the morning, while others thrive in the evening.
 Working from home allows you to plan your days so they work for you.
 Do your hardest work when you are feeling most alert and productive.
 Be consistent in order to create structure.
 If you write Monday-Wednesday, perhaps you can dedicate Thursday to editing and Friday to brainstorming.
 If you know what to expect each day, you will be less likely to get overwhelmed and procrastinate.

 Want new articles before they get published?
+Subscribe to our Newsletter.